Kajbhunditt Jaidee

 Kajbhunditt Jaidee (กาจบัณฑิต ใจดี, born 12 July 1996) nickname Junior was a Thai actor under Channel 3 HD.
-He is known for his role as "Yos" in the movies Death Whisperer, Death Whisperer 2, and the role of "Pakrach" in the drama Kwanruethai.
+He is known for his role as "Yos" in the movies Death Whisperer, Death Whisperer 2, Death Whisperer 3 and the role of "Pakrach" in the drama Kwanruethai.

 Biography

 Kajbhunditt Jaidee graduated with a bachelor's degree from the Faculty of Science and Technology Thammasat University.
 Hobbies include playing football and boxing.

 Career

 Kajbhunditt entered the entertainment industry through the invitation of his manager, Pae-Thotsapol Pengkaew, who worked as an entertainment reporter for Channel 3, who saw him at the Chula-Thammasat traditional football match, standing holding a flag behind Ryu-Wachirawit Wattanaphakdipaisan.
 His work in the entertainment industry began with modeling, commercials, and MV shooting.
 In 2021, he signed a contract to be an actor under Channel 3 HD and had his first drama that aired in 2022, "Love Forever After", playing the role of Than Than, a musical instrument businessman.
 Then in 2023, there was the drama "18 Mongkut Sadud Love".